marwan-esam/marwan-esam/README.md

 - 👋 Hi, I’m @marwan-esam
 - 👀 I’m interested in learning how to create well-built projects
-- 🌱 I’m currently studying computer science and its different fields
+- 🌱 I’m currently focusing on programming competitions
 - 💞️ I’m looking to collaborate on building many projects
 - 📫 You can contact me through my email: marwanesam60@gmail.com